cristianbuse/VBA-FastDictionary/Implementation.md

 By avoiding to rehash the actual keys, this Dictionary can adapt efficiently the hash table size to any number of key-item pairs.
 This approach required 'subhashing'

-- all hash values are combined with data type metadata in the upper bits of the hash so that when comparing hash values we are comparing types in the same instruction
+Sub-hash values are re-computed based on the full hash and the new hash table size, when the hash table needs to grow in size.

-- sub-hash values are computed based on the full hash and the current hash table size.
-These are the ones used to find the correct hash group/bucket and also the position within the group and the only parts being recomputed, based on the full hash, when the hash table needs to grow in size.
+To be continued...

-- the only place to do the hash is in the ```GetIndex``` method.
-This is to avoid any extra function call/stack frame required if having a separate method
+## NewEnum

 To be continued...